The following contains spoilers for The Walking Dead comic.

 The Commonwealth is a severely stratified society with very clear haves and very clear have nots.
 Mercer is technically among the elite of this society as head of the military and Governor Pamela Milton’s right-hand man.
 But he is an intelligent, sensitive person and realizes the social inequality is unsustainable long-term.
 He’s also just sick of having to act as Pamela’s rotten son Sebastian’s errand boy.
 Mercer is just itching to stage a military coup, overthrow Pamela, and install a more equitable form of government for all of The Commonwealth’s 50,000 citizens.
 Thankfully, that opportunity arrives in the form of some useful interlopers from Alexandria.
 What happens next is a political conflict that sees The Walking Dead through all the way to the end of its run.

 Ultimately, Mercer is more than just a tool for The Walking Dead’s political commentary.
 He’s a fascinating, dynamic character in his own right.
 He is a creative fighter, utilizing his futuristic armor and a finely-sharpened axe to take care of walkers with ease.
-He also eventually begins a romantic relationship with another recently-introduced character, Princess.
-It’s easy to see why fans would want him to be the mysterious character in the iron mask.
-The sooner we get to Mercer the better.
-We will likely just have to wait for season 11 before he enters the fold.
+Seems like a useful gut to have around until the bitter end.